 Imagine you are a bumblebee looking to gather pollen for your babies and nectar for energy.
-A bumblebee has quite a large abdomen and a nice big set of wings – it’s a wide load!
-There are two groups of bumblebee – long tongued and short tongued, but nevertheless, easy access to the centre of a flower is essential.
-So avoid choosing the “double” flowers – the ones with so many petals that you can’t see the pollen in the centre.
-Instead look for the sort of flowers a child might draw – big yellow centre surrounded by petals.
+A bumblebee has quite a large abdomen and a big set of wings – it’s a wide load!
+There are two groups of bumblebees: long-tongued and short-tongued.
+Regardless of their tongue length, easy access to the centre of a flower is essential, so avoid choosing the “double” flowers – the ones with so many petals that you can’t see the pollen in the centre.
+Instead look for the sort of flowers a child might draw: a big yellow centre surrounded by petals.

-A really good way to choose bee and butterfly friendly flowers is to head to the park or garden centre on a sunny day and just watch.
-Take note of which flowers are getting all of the attention from pollinating insects and buy those. (or take a picture and research them when you get home)
+A great way to choose bee and butterfly-friendly flowers is to head to the park or garden centre on a sunny day and just watch.
+Take note of which flowers are getting all of the attention from pollinating insects and buy those, or take a picture and research them when you get home.

 You can also look at the labelling on plants – most garden centres will tell you if a plant is pollinator-friendly.
 Some even group them all together in one place.

 In an ideal world, your garden will be bursting with bee-friendly flowers from March to October.
 You can achieve it quite easily if you plan ahead – even in a window box.
-Crocus are great for bumblebees in early spring, then there are early bloomers such as alpine plants, herbs such as rosemary (great for cooking with too), bright summer bedding plants, and late bloomers like dahlias.
+Crocus is great for bumblebees in early spring, then there are early bloomers like such as alpine plants, herbs such as Rosemary, bright summer bedding plants and late bloomers like Dahlias.

 - August: Nasturtiums.
 An annual plant with edible leaves.
 Some butterflies will lay eggs on these plants

 - September: Dahlias – choose the ones with lovely open flowers.
-Sedums such as S spurium look amazing at this time of year.
+Sedums like S spurium look amazing at this time of year.